shiv-am0/menu-management/README.md

 * **Search an Item by Name:** `GET /items/search`
 * **Get Item by ID:** `GET /items/:id`
 * **Update an Item:** `PUT /items/:id`

+## API Documentation

+The support for API documentation is added using Swagger.
+The docs can be viewed and the endpoints can be tested on the following endpoint: `HOST_URL/api-docs`